Rules and Regulations

 11.1.
 The license of a sports lottery agent or technology provider may be suspended or revoked for the following reasons:

-11.3.
-If the licensee desires a hearing, it shall provide the agency with a written statement within ten days of receipt of the notice which contains the following:
+11.3 If the licensee desires a hearing, it shall provide the agency with a written appeal within ten days of receipt of the notice which contains the following:

 11.3.1 A clear and concise assignment of each error which the licensee alleges to have been committed in the tentative determination to suspend or revoke the license.
 Each assignment of error should be listed in a separately numbered paragraph.